Taxation of Savings Interest and Dividends in France

 However, certain regulated bank savings schemes in France that are currently free of income tax or social charges remain exempt.

 In terms of capital gains on the sale of shares, the new tax ends the tax allowance for duration of ownership (relief at the rate of 50% or 65%) that was available under the previous tax regime.
-Only those shares purchased prior to 2018 continue to benefit from this relief, but only provided you opt to be taxed using income tax scale rates.
+Only those shares purchased prior to 2018 benefit from this relief, but only provided you opt to be taxed using income tax scale rates.
 Otherwise, for all new shares purchased since 2018, and for shares purchased prior to this date where you opt for the PFU, no allowance for duration of ownership applies.

 Special provision remains up to 2022 for retiring owners of a company who are granted relief of €500,000 on the sale of their shares, subject to conditions.